Graeme Catto: Career in medicine

 Two years later he obtained the Membership of the Royal Colleges of Physicians (MRCP UK) and developed an interest in both general and renal medicine.
 Research into the bone disease associated with renal failure led to an MD (Hons) in 1975 and a Harkness Fellowship of the Commonwealth Fund of New York to study medicine at Harvard Medical School and the Peter Bent Brigham Hospital, Boston.
 While in the US, he became interested in kidney transplant immunology and continued to publish original articles in medical journals.
 As part of the Fellowship commitment to "experience the American way of life" he, together with his wife and young children, travelled all round the US in 1976.

 Back in Aberdeen as a senior lecturer in medicine and honorary consultant physician and nephrologist, Graeme Catto created an active renal research group studying transplant immunology, renal bone disease and the facilities required for patients with kidney disease.
 He graduated with a DSc in 1988.
 Over time, he became medical director of Aberdeen Royal Infirmary, professor then dean and vice-principal of Aberdeen University.
+In 1993 he was elected a member of the Harveian Society of Edinburgh and in 2003 served as president of the society.

-In 1996, he became Chief Scientist for the NHS in Scotland, a member of the Scottish Higher Education Funding Council and then chairman of the General Medical Council's education committee.
+In 1996, he became chief scientist for the NHS in Scotland, a member of the Scottish Higher Education Funding Council and then chairman of the General Medical Council's education committee.
 A fellow of all three medical royal colleges of physicians, he became a Fellow of the Royal Society of Edinburgh and both a founder fellow of the Academy of Medical Sciences and its first treasurer.
-For a decade from 1995 he was Chairman of the Board of Governors of Robert Gordon's College, Aberdeen.
+For a decade from 1995 he was chairman of the board of governors of Robert Gordon's College, Aberdeen.